shikhar-9519/shikhar-9519/README.md

 ![git](https://user-images.githubusercontent.com/70204047/129378227-9fe9017a-98d6-4270-bec3-8a0310fc6c4b.gif)

    ### Hi there :) I'm Shikhar
-I'm a Computer Science Enthusiast 👨‍💻, Currently in third year at GL Bajaj Institute Of Technology And Manangement. 👨‍🎓
+I'm a Computer Science Enthusiast 👨‍💻, Currently working as Software Engineer at InFeedo. 👨‍🎓

 <!--
 *shikhar-9519/shikhar-9519* is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.